-Term: The Price and Terms stated on this Exhibit A will commence on the first Consumer meter read date after December 31, 2018 and continue until the first Consumer meter read date after December 31, 2020, unless this ESA is sooner terminated in accordance with Article 4.2 of this ESA.
+Term: The Price and Terms stated on this Exhibit A will commence on the first Consumer meter read date after April 30, 2019 and continue until the first Consumer meter read date after

+, unless this ESA is sooner terminated in accordance with Article 4.2 of this ESA.
+The Parties agree they may extend this Agreement up to months upon mutual written agreement to amendment the Term.